 - 1 clove garlic finely grated

 - Warm the milk to 110° Fahrenheit and pour into stand mixer bowl fitted with a dough hook.
-Scatter the yeast over it and let it stand in a warm dark place for about 10 minutes until the yeast foams up on the surface.
+Scatter the yeast over milk and let it stand in a warm dark place until the yeast foams up, about 10 minutes.

-- Then add 2½ cups whole wheat flour and stir it in well and let it rest for 20 minutes to let the flour absorb the moisture and swell up.
-Add the vital gluten also in this step, if using it.
+- Stir in 2½ cups whole wheat flour and let it rest for the flour to absorb the moisture and swell up, about 20 minutes.

-- Next, add the tangzhong paste, honey, butter and/or oil, eggs, salt, dry milk powder (if using).
+- Add tangzhong paste, honey, butter and/or oil, eggs, salt, dry milk powder (if using).
 Let the stand mixer run at low speed until all the ingredients are well combined.
-Scrape down the sides of the bowl if needed.
+Scrape down the sides of the bowl as needed.

-- Lightly oil the dough and the bowl, cover with a moist towel or cling wrap, place it in a warm dry place and let the dough rise to double in bulk.
-This may take 2 hours or more depending on the temperature and other climatic conditions.
-I usually let it rise inside an oven that has not been preheated.
+- Oil the dough and bowl lightly and cover with a moist towel or lid.
+Place it in a warm dry place and let it rise to double in bulk, about 2 hours or more, depending on climatic conditions.
+I let it rise in an oven that has not been preheated.

 - Preheat oven to 400ºF.

-- Place the wheat honey rolls over a parchment lined baking sheet, making sure to space them apart by at least 2 inches to allow enough room for the rolls to rise until double in size, about 30 minutes.
+- Place the rolls over a parchment lined baking sheet, spacing them apart by at least 2 inches to give enough room to rise.
+Allow the rolls to rise until double in size, about 30 minutes.

-- Brush beaten egg on top of the wheat rolls.
-Sprinkle the seeds or almond slices on the rolls.
-Bake for 15 to 20 minutes until nicely browned on the top.
-Tent with foil if the tops become too brown before they are baked fully.
+- Brush beaten egg on top of rolls and sprinkle seeds or almond slices.
+Bake for 15 to 20 minutes until nicely brown on top.
+Tent with foil if tops become too brown before they are baked fully.

 - Melt butter.
 Stir one tablespoon of butter with honey, and the remaining with grated garlic.
-Remove rolls from the oven and brush with melted honey-butter or garlic-butter.
+Remove rolls from oven and brush with honey-butter or garlic-butter.
 Serve immediately.

 - Warm milk: 120 - 130 degrees F for rapid rise yeast and 110 degrees F for active dry yeast.
 Check yeast package instructions.

-- (a) Let the yeast foam up well before adding other ingredients.
+- Let the yeast foam up well before adding other ingredients.

-- (c) Give sufficient time to let the prepared rolls double in bulk once in the second rise.
+- Give enough time to let the dough double in bulk in first rise and second rise.

-- (d) Placing the dough or the rolls in an oven that has not been preheated and with a pan of hot water one level below the container/baking sheet will help the dough rise better.
+- Placing the dough or rolls in an oven that has not been preheated and with a pan of hot water one level below will help the dough rise better.
 But don’t place the hot water too close to the dough.

-- You can freeze these rolls in freezer safe bags.
-Thaw and warm it up in an oven or toaster oven.
+- Freeze: You can freeze rolls for couple months.
+Thaw and warm it up in oven or toaster oven.

 - This recipe can easily be halved.

-- Check the extra tips and blog post for more about whole wheat flour baking.
+- Check the blog post for more tips and information about whole wheat flour baking.